 Undergraduate students at Notre Dame spend many years working hard and and planning for their post-secondary education.
 Being pregnant is often not part of the plan.
 For students in graduate level studies, pregnancy may be either unplanned or planned.
 For the many couples who choose to start their family during their time at Notre Dame, finding out they are pregnant is cause for joy and excitement.
 Nonetheless, Notre Dame understands that pregnancy and parenting present a unique set of challenges for graduate students and their families.

 Students who become pregnant may stay at Notre Dame if they wish and will receive the full support of the University community.
 The University will do all it can to accommodate student needs and concerns regarding coursework and housing.
 University Health Services provides free pregnancy tests and can assist with physician referrals.
-Counseling is available both during and after the pregnancy, through the University Counseling Center and/or Campus Ministry.
+Counseling is available both during and after the pregnancy, through the Family Resource Center, the University Counseling Center, and/or Campus Ministry.

-The University’s Health Center offers students free pregnancy tests 24 hours a day, seven days a week; no appointment necessary.
+University Health Services offers students free pregnancy tests with no appointment necessary.
 Students may choose to have a nurse assist with the test or they may take the test kit with them and perform the test themselves.
 All services provided by the Health Center are confidential.
 For free off-campus, no-appointment-necessary pregnancy testing in South Bend, visit the Women’s Care Center.

 It is important that any Notre Dame student feels fully welcome and part of this community.
 Pregnant students can remain in their residence hall provided they are physically able.
-Though the residence hall structure is not equipped to provide housing to students consistent with the needs of caring for a child, Student Affairs is committed to working with students to explore suitable housing options, such as University Village (on-campus family housing) or an apartment off-campus.
+Though the residence hall structure is not equipped to provide housing to students consistent with the needs of caring for a child, Student Affairs is committed to working with students to explore suitable housing options.

-The University Health Center can help arrange a referral to an off-campus physician, provide nutritional guidance, and answer your questions about what to expect during pregnancy.
+University Health Services can help arrange a referral to an off-campus physician, provide nutritional guidance, and answer your questions about what to expect during pregnancy.

-Friends of pregnant students are welcome to contact pregnancy support advocates regarding how to support their pregnant friend.
+Friends of pregnant students are welcome to contact the Family Resource Center regarding how to support their pregnant friend.